LammersInsects/Aervi-EE-Transcriptomics/README.md

   - Sequence quality histograms look excellent
   - Up to 36% of sequences have adapter content towards the end of the read

 Quite a spread in certain variables.
-Tasks:
-- [ ] Would be interesting to see the results per type of sample.
-- [ ] Adapter trimming is required.
+Two tasks added.

 # Data processing